raphaelroshan/championship-tracker/README.md

 ## How have I met the objectives?
 # Basic tasks

+Update methods:
+1. re-registering a team - done by default in the register team page
-Update methods: re-registering a team, or updating the match scores
+2. updating the match scores - done by using the update results page

 # Bonus tasks

+# Design decisions

 # assumptions
 teams must first be registered to play
-Teams are unique, team A can play against team B any number of times,
+Teams are unique, team A can play against team B any number of times

 # future improvements:
 inefficient writing of data (should write in bulk preferably, currently single line)